Transposition of law

 - responsive to all requests for information for the website

-- back-linking from national websites to Your Europe and promotional activities
+- promotional activities; no back-linking from national websites to Your Europe

 - ensure stable representation on the Editorial Board